srele96/sk-engine/README.md

 I've read implementation of various methods and classes of `Babylon.js` to gain understanding in some common patterns that widely adopted engine uses.
 I've read so much and I feel like I have so much information with very limited experience so far.
 They use advanced methods that I am not familiar with, however I've gained quite a few ideas on what to do now.
 I could play with frustum, matrices, rotations, etc...
 Figure out math by pen, paper, tutorials, books, etc... then implement that math using OpenGL and programming!

 Let's let it sink in!

+### Date 17.07.2023

+I find the project extremely helpful because I can use it to build new knowledge on the previous tinkering.
+I don't have to set up everything from scratch again, mess with library setup, repository setup, etc...
+I can document references and find them later.
+I find the idea of doing it like this very helpful.
+I wouldn't have gotten here if I didn't start working on [`sk-experiments`](https://github.com/srele96/sk-experiments) in march 2022.
+I am glad I did.